Habtamu91/fraud-detection-project/README.md

 ---

-# 🔐 Fraud Detection for E-Commerce and Bank Transactions
+# 🔐 Fraud Detection for E-Commerce and Bank Transactions.

 This repository contains an end-to-end fraud detection project developed as part of the **10 Academy Week 8 & 9 Artificial Intelligence Mastery Challenge**.
 The goal is to build accurate and explainable machine learning models that detect fraudulent activities in both **e-commerce** and **bank credit card** transactions.